HarryWuuuuu/Coding_Three/README.md

+# Introduction
+This project is based on my previous research about Human-Computing Integration.
+Human-Computer Integration (HInt) is an emerging paradigm in which computational and human systems are closely in- terwoven.
+(Florian ‘Floyd’ Mueller et al., 2020, p.1).

+In this project, I tried to use machine learning to predict the future form of integrated body, and observe how machine understands this new human state.

 # Idea
 The first section of Also sprach Zarathustra is selected as the beginning of 2001: A Space Odyssey by Stanley Kubrick.
 It implies the rise of human.
 In this audio and visual experiment, I would like to use this song to imply the birth of integrated human.
 Machine learning predicts a visual protrait of this new form of human.